mbixby/tree-cursor/README.md

 ## License

 Copyright 2013 by Michal Obrocnik and licensed under the MIT License.
 See included [LICENSE](/mbixby/tree-cursor/blob/master/LICENSE) file for details.
 'Tree' icon by Bruno Forni is used under a [CC BY](http://creativecommons.org/licenses/by/3.0/us/) lincese.

+Some documentation and comments are cited from Obrocnik, Michal.
+"Document Annotation Tool."
+Thesis.
+Masaryk University, 2014.
+Web.